DavidWells/analytics/site/main/source/plugins/google-analytics.md

 If using a proxied endpoint, it is recommended to combine this technique with the [do-not-track](https://getanalytics.io/plugins/do-not-track/) plugin to ensure website visitors privacy.

-## Electron Apps
+## Electron Apps & Browser Extensions

 Electron apps bundle and serve their code from the `file://` extension.
-This causes [issues](https://github.com/DavidWells/analytics/issues/77) with GA.
+Likewise, browser extensions serve files from `chrome-extension://`.
+This causes issues like [this](https://github.com/DavidWells/analytics/issues/77) & [this](https://github.com/DavidWells/analytics/issues/72#issuecomment-681320271) with Google Analytics.

+To fix chrome extensions, use the `tasks` configuration and set `checkProtocolTask` to `null`.

-To fix this, use the `tasks` configuration option described below and set `checkProtocolTask`, `checkStorageTask`, & `historyImportTask` to `null`.
+To fix electron apps, use the `tasks` configuration option described below and set `checkProtocolTask`, `checkStorageTask`, & `historyImportTask` to `null`.

+Here is an example:

 ```js
 import Analytics from 'analytics'